Volunteers Maria Taraban and Alina Datsievich: a blitz with the founders of the charity fund VYDNOKOLO

 A: I am the operations director.

-M: The two of us manage all operational processes: from organizing collections and communicating with units and brigades to logistics and reporting.
+M: The two of us manage all operational processes: from organizing fundraisers and communicating with units and brigades to logistics and reporting.

 A: And we also have a team that handles design, texts, and external communications.